MetPX/sarracenia/doc/subscriber.rst

 -------------------------------------

 Place all configuration files, with the .conf suffix, in a standard
-directory: ~/.config/sarra/subscribe/ For example, if there are two files in that directory: CMC.conf and NWS.conf, one could then run::
+directory: ~/.config/sr3/subscribe/ For example, if there are two files in that directory: CMC.conf and NWS.conf, one could then run::

-  peter@idefix:~/test$ sr_subscribe start CMC.conf
+  peter@idefix:~/test$ sr3 start subscribe/CMC.conf
   2016-01-14 18:13:01,414 [INFO] installing script validate_content.py
   2016-01-14 18:13:01,416 [INFO] installing script validate_content.py
   2016-01-14 18:13:01,416 [INFO] sr_subscribe CMC 0001 starting